-Since 2013, DG Trade and DG DEVCO have funded projects on International Labour Standards implemented by the ILO in numerous countries such as Armenia, Bangladesh, Cabo Verde, El Salvador, Guatemala, Myanmar, Mongolia, Pakistan, Philippines, Thailand and Vietnam.
-Regular consultations between NORMES, DG TRADE and DG EMPL on labour related matters in selected countries have contributed to joint reflection to find appropriate solutions within the national contexts to improve labour relations and working conditions in line with core ILS, and were instrumental to monitor projects as they were implemented, facilitating decision-making on key issues resonant to their deliverables.
+Since 2013, the Directorate-General for Trade and the Directorate-General for International Partnerships have funded projects on International Labour Standards implemented by the ILO in numerous countries such as Armenia, Bangladesh, Cabo Verde, El Salvador, Guatemala, Myanmar, Mongolia, Pakistan, Philippines, Thailand and Vietnam.
+Regular consultations between the ILO and the EC on labour related matters in selected countries have contributed to joint reflection to find appropriate solutions within the national contexts to improve labour relations and working conditions in line with core ILS, and were instrumental to monitor projects as they were implemented, facilitating decision-making on key issues resonant to their deliverables.

-A dynamic boost was given to this collaboration when the ILO and the EC launched on 1 January 2019 the Trade for Decent Work Project which aims at improving the application of the ILO fundamental Conventions and working conditions in EU trading partner countries and contributing to the United-Nations Sustainable Development Goal (SDG) 8, through improved labour relations and working conditions.
+A dynamic boost was given to this collaboration when the ILO and the EC launched on 1 January 2019 the Trade for Decent Work Project, contributing to the United-Nations Sustainable Development Goal (SDG) 8.
 The project operates within a framework including a Global Facility providing global initiatives in the area of ILS and ad hoc support to specific needs arising in partner countries; and a Country-focused Facility supporting each year a number of target countries.
-The project started with the following beneficiary countries: Bangladesh, Myanmar and Viet Nam.
+In 2019, the project started its action in three Asian countries.
+In 2021, the project now covers the following countries in Asia: Bangladesh, Mongolia, Myanmar, Pakistan, Philippines and Viet Nam.
+The project also covers the following countries in Africa: Cabo Verde, Côte d'Ivoire, Ghana, Madagascar and Mozambique.
+In addition, the project also contributes to specific ad/hoc activities in the following countries in Latin America: Ecuador and Peru.
+The expansion of the project exemplifies the EU strong support to the ILO work regarding the application of the Fundamental Conventions.

 Project ObjectivesThe project’s objectives are focused on four overarching components: